msmxu23/DH150-Assignment05/README.md

 - To have people to talk to and relate to

 ## Scenario 1: Using the chat box
 Sean is working for the third time in a row this week while his friends are going to a music concert tonight.
 He really wanted to go but he was scheduled to work night shift.
 Knowing that his friends would have the time of their lives while he would be working late again made him feel left out.
 Live shows are something that Sean really enjoys going to so he feels more alone and frustrated than usual.
-He feels like his social life is non-existent because most of the time when his friends ask him to hang out, he can’t because of his commitment to work or his internship.
+He feels as if his social life is non-existent because of his commitment to work or his internship.
 He wishes he could befriend people like him who share the same struggles but also share the same taste for music.

 After Sean goes back home, he showers and hops on his bed.
 He knew the perfect app to go on to talk to others about this.
-He opens the app and taps on the "Home button" and posts "Anyone else miss out on the concert tonight?"
-People commented below in a few minutes.
+He opens up the app and taps on the "Home" button and posts, "Anyone else miss out on the concert tonight?"
+A few people commented below.
 A girl commented “I couldn't!
 Had to work tonight.
 Such a bummer."
-Curious, he taps on her name, which leads to her profile.
-He looks at her posts and replies and the artists that she follows.
-She seemed cool and liked similar artists.
+Sean tapped on her name, which led to him to her profile.
+She seemed cool and followed similar artists that he likes.
 He taps the "Add" button under her bio.
-She accepts his request a few minutes later and he taps the chat box at the bottom.
-“Hey!
+She accepts his request and he taps the chat box at the left bottom.
+He writes, “Hey!
 Seems like we're on the same boat.
 Want to have a little pity party for ourselves?”
-She responded "I totally get it.
+She responded "Totally.
 It's nice to know I'm not the only one."

 ## Sean's Journey
 #### Challenges to reaching their goal